Stability of Minkowski space and polyhomogeneity of the metric: Gauge-fixed Einstein equation

-At the other boundaries $i^0$ and $i^+$, we only need crude information about $L_h$ for the purpose of obtaining an energy estimate in \S\ref{SBg}: \begin{lemma} We have $L_h-L_0\in\Hb^{\infty;1+b_0,-1-0,1+b_+}\Diffb^2(M;\beta^*S^2)$. \end{lemma} \begin{proof} Near $(i^+)^\circ$, one obtains this using the arguments used in the proof of Lemma~\ref{LemmaEinP}.
+At the other boundaries $I^0$ and $I^+$, we only need crude information about $L_h$ for the purpose of obtaining an energy estimate in \S\ref{SBg}: \begin{lemma} We have $L_h-L_0\in\Hb^{\infty;1+b_0,-1-0,1+b_+}\Diffb^2(M;\beta^*S^2)$. \end{lemma} \begin{proof} Near $(I^+)^\circ$, the stated $\rho_+^{1+b_+}$ decay is a consequence of the calculation of differences of Christoffel symbols and curvature components as in the proof of Lemma~\ref{LemmaEinP}.
 Near $\scri^+$, we revisit the proof of Lemma~\ref{LemmaEinNscri}: in the notation of equation~\eqref{EqEinNscri}, the expressions for $A_h$ and $B_h$ give $L_h^0-L_0^0\in\Hb^{\infty;1+b_0,-0,1+b_+}\Diffb^1$.
 Regarding the second remainder term in $\wt L_h$, we note that the leading order terms, captured by the $\Diffb^2$ summand with $\CI$ coefficients, come from terms of the metric and the Christoffel symbols which do not involve $h$; thus, these are equal to the corresponding terms of $L_0$. \end{proof}

-In order to obtain optimal decay results at $i^+$ in \S\ref{SsItip}, we shall need the \emph{precise} form of the normal operator of $L_h$, which by Lemma~\ref{LemmaEinNi0p} is the same as that of $L_0$.
+In order to obtain optimal decay results at $I^+$ in \S\ref{SsItip}, we shall need the \emph{precise} form of the normal operator of $L_h$, which by Lemma~\ref{LemmaEinNi0p} is the same as that of $L_0$.
 Now, $g_m$ is itself merely a perturbation of the Minkowski metric, pulled back by a diffeomorphism, see \eqref{EqCptAMetric1}.
-It is convenient for the normal operator analysis at $i^+$ in \S\S\ref{SsItip} and \ref{SPhg} to relate this to the usual presentation of the Minkowski metric $\ul g=dt^2-dx^2$ on $\R^4$ in $U=\{t>\tfrac23 r\}$: \begin{lemma} The metric $\ul g$ lies in $\cA_\phg^{\cE_{\rm log}}(U;S^2\,\Tsc^*\,{}^m\ol{\R^4})$ for the index set $\cE_{\rm log}$ defined in \eqref{EqCptIndexSetLog}, and $\ul g-g_m\in\cA_\phg^{\cE'_{\rm log}}(U;S^2\,\Tsc^*\,{}^m\ol{\R^4})\subset\rho^{1-0}\Hb^\infty(U;S^2\,\Tsc^*\,{}^m\ol{\R^4})$. \end{lemma}
+It is convenient for the normal operator analysis at $I^+$ in \S\S\ref{SsItip} and \ref{SPhg} to relate this to the usual presentation of the Minkowski metric $\ul g=dt^2-dx^2$ on $\R^4$ in $U=\{t>\tfrac23 r\}$: \begin{lemma} The metric $\ul g$ lies in $\cA_\phg^{\cE_{\rm log}}(U;S^2\,\Tsc^*\,{}^m\ol{\R^4})$ for the index set $\cE_{\rm log}$ defined in \eqref{EqCptIndexSetLog}, and $\ul g-g_m\in\cA_\phg^{\cE'_{\rm log}}(U;S^2\,\Tsc^*\,{}^m\ol{\R^4})\subset\rho^{1-0}\Hb^\infty(U;S^2\,\Tsc^*\,{}^m\ol{\R^4})$. \end{lemma}

 The failure of smoothness (for $m\neq 0$) of $\ul g$ is due to the logarithmic correction, see \eqref{EqCptACp1}, in the definition of the compactification ${}^m\ol{\R^4}$.
 On the \emph{radial} compactification ${}^0\ol{\R^4}$ on the other hand, $\ul g$ \emph{is} a smooth scattering metric.